Russian Germans in North America: Background

-Areas of immigration

 Unlike many other immigrants to the Americas during the late 19th and early 20th centuries, Germans from Russia wanted to continue farming and settled in agricultural areas, rather than industrial cities.
 Primary areas of settlement were in the Great Plains since it resembled the flat terrain of the Russian steppes.
 In addition, the upper Great Plains still had arable land available for free settlement under the Homestead Act.
-In the 2000 Census, North Dakota reported 43.9% of the population identified as having German ancestry.
-In 1910, 5% of the population of North Dakota had been born in Russia; it is likely that most were ethnic Germans.

 Large-scale immigration to the Americas started in the 1870s and continued until the 1917 Revolution, when travel and emigration were stopped.

 Since the reunification of Germany after the fall of the Berlin Wall and the declining conditions in Russia, many ethnic Germans still living in the lands of the former Soviet Union sought German repatriation.